Aeroflex Gaisler AB

 Code coverage monitoring

-The TSIM code coverage support will monitor all emulated processor memory (PROM and RAM), and register whether a memory location has been read, written or excuted.
-The coverage information can be displayed on the TSIM console or dumped to a file for batch processing.
-When the coverage is enabled, the simulation performance is decreased with approximately 30%.
-No impact on performance is seen when the coverage is disabled.
+The TSIM code coverage support will monitor all internally emulated processor memory (PROM, SRAM and SDRAM).
+The coverege support does not cover memory implemented in I/O modules or AHB modules.
+When coverage is enabled, TSIM registers whether a memory location has been read, written or executed.
+The coverage information can be displayed on the TSIM console or dumped to a file for batch post processing.
+When coverage is enabled, the simulation performance is decreased compared running TSIM with coverage disabled.

 tsim> cov en